Definition of Statement of Cash Flows

-- the major sources and uses of cash during the period of the income statement
+- The major cash inflows and cash outflows during the period of the income statement

-The statement of cash flow is important because investors, lenders, financial analysts, and others are interested in an organization's major cash inflows and outflows.
-(This information is not available from the income statement because the accrual basis of accounting requires that revenues be reported when earned and expenses be reported when incurred.)
+The statement of cash flows is important because investors, lenders, financial analysts, and others are interested in an organization's cash flows, which are not available from the income statement because of the accrual basis of accounting.